sanjsingh07/Domi-chain/SECURITY.md

 followed to contain, respond and remediate:

 ### 1. Establish a new draft security advisory
-In response to an email to security@solana.com, a member of the `solana-labs/admins` group will
+In response to an email to security@solana.com, a member of the `analog-labs/admins` group will
-1. Create a new draft security advisory for the incident at https://github.com/solana-labs/solana/security/advisories
+1. Create a new draft security advisory for the incident at https://github.com/analog-labs/solana/security/advisories
-1. Add the reporter's github user and the `solana-labs/security-incident-response` group to the draft security advisory
+1. Add the reporter's github user and the `analog-labs/security-incident-response` group to the draft security advisory
 1. Create a private fork of the repository (grey button towards the bottom of the page)
 1. Respond to the reporter by email, sharing a link to the draft security advisory

 ### 2. Triage
 Within the draft security advisory, discuss and determine the severity of the issue.
-If necessary, members of the `solana-labs/security-incident-response` group may add other github users to the advisory to assist.
+If necessary, members of the `analog-labs/security-incident-response` group may add other github users to the advisory to assist.

-If it is determined that this not a critical network issue then the advisory should be closed and if more follow-up is required a normal Solana public github issue should be created.
+If it is determined that this not a critical network issue then the advisory should be closed and if more follow-up is required a normal Analog public github issue should be created.

 ### 3. Prepare Fixes